 Dymatize is a pretty well-known name in the supplement game, producing bars, protein powders, mass gainers, creatine, glutamine, and everything in between.
-They have a good reputation with third party testing sites like Labdoor, and they’re probably best known for their ISO 100 protein powder, which also forms the basis of their bars.
+They have a good reputation with third party testing sites like Labdoor, and the company themselves state that their flagship prouct is their ISO 100 protein powder.

 ISO 100 is a hydrolyzed whey, which means that whey isolate — the lowest fat, lowest calorie form of whey — has been run through enzymes that break it down into a form closer to its base amino acids.

-I decided to try the Gourmet Chocolate flavor of ISO 100 to see if it’s worth the hype.
+I decided to try the Gourmet Chocolate and Chocolate Peanut Butter flavors of ISO 100 to see if it’s worth the hype.

 Dymatize ISO 100 Nutrition Info

-One scoop provides 120 calories, 25 grams of protein, 2 grams of carbs (1 gram of sugar and no fiber), and 0.5 grams of fat.
+In both flavors, one scoop provides 120 calories, 25 grams of protein, 2 grams of carbs (1 gram of sugar and no fiber), and 0.5 grams of fat.
 That results in a supplement that’s 4.8 calories per gram of protein.
 (The best score you can get there is 4 calories per gram of protein, which is possible if a protein has zero carbs and zero fat.)

-It is a little salty, with 160 milligrams of sodium or 7 percent of the recommended daily intake, but if you’re consuming this around your workouts, you’ll probably need the extra salt.
+It is a tiny bit salty, with 160 milligrams of sodium or 7 percent of the recommended daily intake, but if you’re consuming this around your workouts, you’ll probably need the extra salt.
 And it’s really not that much salt.